barisiciv/msa3d/README.rst

 Data access
 -----------

-The ``msa3d`` data reduction starts with slope images, which can be found on `MAST Portal <https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html>`__.
+The ``MSA3D`` full data reduction starts with slope images, which can be found on `MAST Portal <https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html>`__.
 GO-2136 program is publicly available.
 Search for the data set on the portal using the Proposal ID: 2136 and download all the \*_rate.fits files.